geo-data/hamster-xls/README.md

                             AND.
       -g {day,month,year}, --group {day,month,year}
-                            group the tasks by day, month or year --version             show program's version number and exit
+                            group the tasks by day, month or year -b {category,activity}, --group-by {category,activity}
+                            choose the category to group by (defaults to activity).
+Only useful in conjunction with `--group` --version             show program's version number and exit

 ## Requirements